Skjuber/ReactForumApp/README.md

 # React Single-Page Forum Application

-I started this project for practice.The goal was to create simple forum app while trying to emulate famous forum sites like Reddit.com.
+I started this project for practice.
+The goal was to create simple forum app while trying to emulate famous forum sites like Reddit.com.
 You can test out the app's functionality [here](https://react-forum-app.vercel.app/).

 # Technologies